leonawicz/CommCharts4/docs/md/04_scale_temp.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart1998433b2609'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  highcharts  ' id='iframe-chart19984a635870'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 400px;}</style>

-During some months, mean monthly temperature differs by more than 10 degrees C and 20 degrees F - and these are decadal averages of monthly averages!
+During some months, mean monthly temperatures differ between resolutions by more than 10 degrees C and 20 degrees F - and these are decadal averages of monthly averages of five-model averages!
 Comparing data while transcending this much of a spatial scale reveals seriously biased values between scales.
 In other months bias can go in the opposite direction.

-There is where it becomes clear that at a 10-minute resolution, where a community falls inside a grid cell based on its coordinates can easily introduce bias if that grid cell is large.
+Now it is clear that at a 10-minute resolution, where a community falls inside a grid cell based on its coordinates can easily introduce bias if that grid cell is large.
 A larger grid cell has a higher chance of including area which would not downscale to values similar to the 2-km grid cell where the community actually resides.
-The average temperature signal over the 10-minute grid cell is not likely to be representative of any random 4-km square segment within that is based on high resolution PRISM data.
+The average temperature signal over the 10-minute grid cell is not likely to be representative of any random 4-km square segment within it that is based on high resolution PRISM data.

 Next, the same data are plotted using floating range bars only.
 This makes it easier to focus on the variability at different scales.